rhcp1303/ai_sensy/README.md

          pip install langchain==0.0.245
          pip install langchain_huggingface==0.0.3
          pip install langchain_community==0.0.2
-5. Create the temp directory for storing the temporary files in the root project
+5. Create the temp directory for storing the temporary files in the root project directory:

+         mkdir temp

 6. Run the following command from the root directory of the django project: